French New Wave: Left Bank

 The corresponding "right bank" group is constituted of the more famous and financially successful New Wave directors associated with Cahiers du cinéma (Claude Chabrol, François Truffaut, and Jean-Luc Godard).
 Unlike the Cahiers group, Left Bank directors were older and less movie-crazed.
 They tended to see cinema akin to other arts, such as literature.
 However, they were similar to the New Wave directors in that they practiced cinematic modernism.
 Their emergence also came in the 1950s and they also benefited from the youthful audience.
 The two groups, however, were not in opposition; Cahiers du cinéma advocated for Left Bank cinema.

 Left Bank directors include Chris Marker, Alain Resnais, and Agnès Varda.
 Varda's husband, Jacques Demy, is sometimes grouped with the Left Bank filmmakers.
 Roud described a distinctive "fondness for a kind of Bohemian life and an impatience with the conformity of the Right Bank, a high degree of involvement in literature and the plastic arts, and a consequent interest in experimental filmmaking", as well as an identification with the political left.
 The filmmakers tended to collaborate with one another.
 Jean-Pierre Melville, Alain Robbe-Grillet, and Marguerite Duras are also associated with the group.
 The nouveau roman movement in literature was also a strong element of the Left Bank style, with authors contributing to many of the films.

 Left Bank films include La Pointe Courte, Hiroshima mon amour, La jetée, Last Year at Marienbad, and Trans-Europ-Express.

-Criticism

-Some early 21st-century critics have argued that the movement has sexist tendencies.